 A minor represents basic yet significant knowledge in an area and consists of a clearly defined set of courses related to a field of study different from that of the student's major.
 The requirement for the completion of a minor is a minimum of 15 US credits and a maximum of 19 US credits.
 To earn a minor, students must maintain a cumulative index (CI) of at least 2.00 in the courses of the minor.
-Students may transfer a maximum of fifty percent (50%) of the credits required towards the completion of a minor.
+Degree-seeking students may transfer a maximum of fifty percent (50%) of the credits required towards the completion of a minor.
+Non-degree seeking students must complete at least 15 US credits at Deree.
 Transfer courses toward a minor are accepted only from accredited institutions.
 No grades are assigned to credits accepted for transfer.
 For transfer courses students must earn a minimum grade which is equivalent to a "C" in the Deree grading scale (see section "Grades"), (see section "Semester, Session or Year Abroad for Deree Students").